chriskonnertz/string-calc/README.md

 Functions in a term represent mathematical functions.
 Typically the textual representation of a function consists of two or more letters, for example: `min`

-Good examples of using functions:
+Good usage examples of using functions:

 ```
 abs(-1)